 Unreasonable charges for damage to the car

 If you think the amount you are being asked to pay to repair damage is unreasonable, you should challenge it.
 You are should write to the lender, arguing in detail about your car and what “fair wear and tear” is.
-Read the the Legal Beagles guide and post on the Legal Beagles forum for help.
+Read the Legal Beagles guide and post on the Legal Beagles forum for help.

 Excess mileage charges